petarGitNik/sys-admin-docs/docs/initial-server-setup/firewall.md

 Replace the pattern with `ssh`, `http`, `postgres`, and so on.
 The pattern is case insensitive.

-The second ways is to check the ssh config file.
+The second way is to check the ssh config file.

 ```bash
 less /etc/ssh/ssh_config